rphii/c-file-tagger/README.md

     cft -Ll

     # to disable decoration
-    cft --list-files --list-tags --decoration no
-    cft -Lld no     # should in theory give the same output as your file(s) (combined)
+    cft --input tags.cft --list-files --list-tags --decoration no cft -iLld tags.cft no     # should in theory give the same output as your file(s) (combined)

 Tags have to be matched exactly (yes, case sensitive). (...reminder that this is an early version, but I want the program to be quite flexible later on, so I'm thinking of adding an option, or